The Audi Q5 and Mercedes-Benz GLC-Class are two luxury utility vehicles that seem perfectly sized and designed for couples or smaller families.

 While both of these models look modern and contemporary on the outside, on the inside the Audi Q5 is starting to look a bit dated, if not quite a bit more conservative.
 The Mercedes-Benz GLC shows it up with a swoopy, curvaceous cabin design and rich interior trims throughout.
 Although the GLC’s exterior probably might not be love at first sight, the interior is absolutely stunning, with inlaid metallic bezels, soft-touch materials, and a ‘bejeweled’ look, along with a standalone infotainment screen standing atop it.
 The inlaid metallic bezels and soft-touch materials add up to a bejeweled look that used to be reserved for M-B’s most expensive models.
 The dash itself is low, but there’s a freestanding infotainment screen standing atop it.
 In all, it’s probably the most expressive interior you’ll find in this class.

-It’s important to note that at this point, the Q5 is near the end of its design cycle—and due to be redesigned within the next year or so—while the GLC is an all-new model, introduced this past year.
+It’s important to note that at this point, the Q5 is near the end of its design cycle—a new one is due in the 2018 model year—while the GLC is an new model, introduced for the 2016 model year.
 Since a big part of luxury-vehicle ownership pertains to image, and driving the latest and greatest, we’d say that’s the nudge the GLC needs to make it far and away the clear winner in the styling and design department.

 In performance, we also think that the GLC nudges a bit ahead of the Q5; although it’s definitely closer.
-Base power is comparable, with a 2.0-liter turbocharged four-cylinder engine in each—making 220 hp in the Q5 and 241 hp in the GLC300.
-In the Q5 you get an eight-speed automatic transmission, while the GLC has a nine-speed.
+Base power is comparable, with a 2.0-liter turbocharged 4-cylinder engine in each—making 220 hp in the Q5 and 241 hp in the GLC300.
+In the Q5 you get an 8-speed automatic transmission, while the GLC has a 9-speed.
 Audi Q5 3.0T models get a 272-hp version of Audi’s 3.0-liter supercharged V-6 engine, as well as noticeably stronger performance, but gas mileage is quite a bit lower and it doesn’t feel all that much quicker.
-Both of the four-cylinder models offer highway ratings around the 30-mpg mark.
+Both of the 4-cylinder models offer highway ratings around the 30-mpg mark.